Common Tax Resolution Mistakes People Make

 Too many of our clients work very hard but are continually unable to make estimated tax payments on their personal income or pay their payroll taxes.
 Often they do not have anyone doing their bookkeeping, or if they do, they do not look at the bookkeeping because they don’t really understand what it means.
 Our job is to figure out what is going wrong, offer suggestions, and explain what the Profit and Loss and Balance Sheet mean and why they are essential.

 While there are many more mistakes that can be made in operating a business that may cause tax liabilities to occur, these six are the most common ones we see.
-To help you avoid them and get the best accounting services, reach out to Tuttle & Tuttle CPAs.
+To help you avoid them and get the best accounting services, reach out to Tuttle & Tuttle, CPA.
 As experienced Certified Public Accountant in Fresno, CA, we work with taxpayers having trouble resolving their tax problems and offer individualized service.
 We know exactly how to tackle delinquent taxes and help get you to a safe place free from wage garnishments, bank levies, and other aggressive collection action.